danielptv/messaging-simulation/README.md

 **Note:** Producer and Kafka ports as well as consumer types can be adjusted in the <code>*.env*</code> file.

-To ensure code quality, you can use `gradle spotbugsmain checkstylemain` to lint the code.

 ### How To Run (use Gradle developer mode)

 1. Clone the repo: `git clone https://github.com/danielptv/messaging-simulation.git`